AdobeDocs/campaign.en/help/v8/connect/ac-aep.md

 The Adobe Campaign Managed Cloud Service Destination and Source connectors allow seamless integration between Adobe Campaign and Adobe Experience Platform.
 With this integration, you can:

-* Send Adobe Experience Platform audiences over to Adobe Campaign, and send back delivery and tracking logs into Adobe Experience Platfor mfor analysis purpose,
+* Send Adobe Experience Platform audiences over to Adobe Campaign, and send back delivery and tracking logs into Adobe Experience Platform for analysis purpose,
 * Bring Adobe Experience Platform profile attributes into Adobe Campaign and have a sync process in place so that they can be updated on a regular basis.

 ## Send Adobe Experience Platform audiences to Campaign {#audiences}